 Program: Linguistics (MA)

-The primary objective of the M.A. program is to prove a basic introduction to the subject matter and the skills required for advanced work in the discipline.
+The primary objective of the M.A. program is to provide a basic introduction to the subject matter and the skills required for advanced work in the discipline.

-Three streams are offered, each reflecting a different focus of contemporary linguistics: linguistic analysis, language and cognition, and language documentation and analysis.
+Three streams are offered, each reflecting a different focus of contemporary linguistics: linguistic analysis, language and cognition, and language documentation and conservation.